 If you don’t want to take our word for it, just check out these brain scans published in the Asia Pacific Journal of Clinical Nutrition.

-As you can see from the scans, the participants who received the L-Theanine displayed considerably more brain activity compared to the participants who did not.
+As you can see from the scans, the participants who received the L-Theanine displayed considerably more brain cognition activity compared to the participants who did not.
 It may also stimulate the activation of glutamate receptors, which may promote glutamine metabolism and provide neuroprotective effects.

 The study also noted that the L-Theanine was able to exert its effects directly on participants’ brains within just 30 minutes — great news for those of us that are looking for a quick pick-me-up!